Acupuncture and Chinese medicine may be helpful for:

 - Headaches and Migraines

-- Emotional / Psycological disorders - stress, depression, anxiety, irritability, panic attacks
+- Emotional / Psycological disorders - stress, anxiety, irritability, feeling flat, panic attacks

 - Gynaecological Disorders - PMS, irregular periods, period pain, endometriosis, polycystic ovaries, fibroids

-- Womens Health - IVF assistance, infertility, recurrent miscarriages, menopause
+- Womens Health - IVF assistance, fertility, recurrent miscarriages, menopause

 - Pregnancy and postnatal care - breech presentation, labour induction, postnatal depression